Will I have to reverse park during the driving test? | LTrent Driving School

 Will I Have to Reverse Park During the Driving Test? | LTrent Driving School Blog

-Reverse or parallel parking is among the key areas you may be tested in during your practical driving test.
-The testing officer will look at your general road awareness and not just your driving skills in this maneuver.
+Reverse or parallel parking is among the key areas you may be tested on during your practical driving test.
+The testing officer will evaluate your general road awareness and skills, including reverse parking.
+While excelling in the reverse parking driving test doesn’t automatically qualify you as a skilled driver, it can improve your overall score.
+Here’s everything you need to know about parallel parking for the NSW driving test.

 Rules of Reverse Parking

-To execute your reverse parking test successfully, stick to the following rules:
+To execute reverse parking successfully, follow these essential rules:

-As a rule of the thumb, you should always maintain a less than 500mm distance between your car wheels and the kerb to avoid touching the kerb.
-The car must also be in the correct parallel position before the maneuver can begin.
+As a rule of thumb, you should always keep your car’s wheels within 50 cm of the kerb without touching it.
+The car must be in the correct parallel position before you start the manoeuvre.
+Touching the kerb can be marked as a fault, so it’s crucial to keep an eye on this aspect during the test.

 Testable Areas in Reverse Parking